Teenage sisters allegedly fake abduction to demand ransom from parents

 The daughter had moved in to lodge with the two suspected teenage boys at a hostel at Agogo.

-The boys called many girl relatives to demand different amounts of ransom.
+The boys called a number of relatives of the girl to demand different amounts in ransom.

-“They called my sister around 11 pm on the day of the kidnap to demand ¢15,000 from her.
-They later called my other sister to demand another ¢5,000,” said Mr Wiredu Boakye.
+“They called my sister around 11 pm on the day of the kidnap to demand GHC 15,000 from her,” said Mr Wiredu Boakye.

-The father reported the incident to the Police at Konongo, whose investigations led to the boys’ arrest.
+The father reported the incident to the police at Konongo, whose investigations led to the arrest of the boys.

 “So the officers followed them to a hostel and discovered my daughter there and brought all three back to the police station,” the father said.

-The two sisters were questioned and released, while the boys remain in police custody.
+The two sisters were questioned and released, while the boys remain in police custody at Konongo-Odumasi.